 Workers are organising actions ranging from lunchtime rallies, walk outs and silences, to stalls, bake sales or simply wearing badges and Palestinian scarves.

-The action has been called the groups organising the national demonstrations and protests for Palestine and it has the backing of the Trades Union Congress (TUC).
-The TUC’s support comes as a result of a number of motions in support of Palestine were backed unanimously by delegates at this year’s Congress.
+The action has been called by the groups organising the national demonstrations and protests for Palestine and it has the backing of the Trades Union Congress (TUC).
+The TUC’s support comes as a result of a number of motions in support of Palestine that were backed unanimously by delegates at this year’s Congress.
 The day is an opportunity to escalate the resistance to the genocide, and to bring trade unionists and other workers who haven’t previously been on our national demonstrations into the anti-war movement.

 Unison nationally is supporting the day of action and among the planned activities will be lunchtime online meetings about such things as campaigning for local authorities to divest their pension schemes from Israeli assets.